mrcs22/genius-game-api/README.md

 # About

-<p align="left">project guided by <a href="https://github.com/nathyts/"> Nathally Souza </a> in the Cognizant Cloud Data Engineer #2 bootcamp with the objective of practicing the content studied in the Mysql courses, such as relationships, table manipulation clauses, and CRUD, also taught by her.
+<p align="left">Project guided by <a href="https://github.com/nathyts/"> Nathally Souza </a> in the Cognizant Cloud Data Engineer #2 bootcamp at <a href="https://www.dio.me/en"> DIO</a> with the objective of practicing the content studied in the Mysql courses, such as relationships, table manipulation clauses, and CRUD, also taught by her.
 Initially it would be a project to control TV series, but I decided to customize it to make one to manage a game in the Genius style.
 So this is an API for Genius memory game, where you can select a color, get expected colors, and get user and top 5 users scores.
 This application is used at Genius game that you can access by clicking <a href="https://github.com/mrcs22/Jogo-de-memoria-estilo-Genius"> here. </a></p>

 <!-- Features -->